Healthy Snacks For Kids

 As natural as homemade apple sauce without all the work.

 These fun squeezable pouches add a fun twist to enjoying the benefits of eating an apple a day.
 Each pouch contains 100 percent fruit without high-fructose corn syrup.
 They’re kosher, vegan and gluten-free, and the pouches are BPA-free.
-The apple-based flavors include banana, strawberry and cinnamon among the 14 flavors available.
+The apple-based flavors include banana, strawberry and cinnamon.

 Gluten-free and only 100 calories, these pretzel sticks are just the ticket when craving a crunchy snack.